Endless funerals, people pleading for oxygen; India must etch horrors of COVID-19 in its memory, writes TM Krishna-India News , Firstpost

 What has happened to us?

 In order to be nationalistic victors or be seen as victors, we are ready to kill.
 I say kill not because everyone is wielding a gun or a knife, but because every time we shut down a voice, abuse the vulnerable and deny rights to people, we are aiding and abetting the process of death.
 Those who are utterly silent are as culpable.
-We are a party to every anonymous person who dies in the corridors of hospitals or is being cremated unceremoniously on the pavements.
+We are a party to every anonymous death in the corridors of hospitals and unceremonious cremation on the pavements.

 I am a critic of this environment; I am unable to sleep in peace knowing that someone is gasping somewhere.
 But does that relieve me of any responsibility?
 Am I better than everyone else?
 I too have lost the ability to listen to myself and others.